Amended and Restated Bylaws LCR-DC, Inc., a District of Columbia Non-Profit Corporation (September 21, 2016)

 (b) Except as herein otherwise specifically provided, the vote of a simple majority of qualified members of the Corporation present and voting at a membership meeting shall prevail.

-(c) Endorsement of a candidate, legislative proposal, or ballot initiative may be made by majority vote of the members of the Corporation present and voting at a regular meeting upon the recommendation of a majority vote of the Board of Directors, or by two-thirds vote without such recommendation.
+(c) Endorsement of a candidate, legislative proposal, or ballot initiative may be made by majority vote of the members of the Corporation present and voting at a regular meeting upon the recommendation of a majority vote of the Board of Directors, or by a two-thirds vote of the membership without such Board recommendation.
 The endorsement of a candidate in a primary election shall not constitute the endorsement of that candidate in the general election.
 Any candidate for public office in a partisan election who is nominated for formal endorsement by the members of this Corporation must be a registered member of the Republican Party.

 Section 4.04 Quorum.

-(a) At any meeting under this Article, the presence of a quorum is required for such meeting to transact any business.
+(a) At any meeting under this Article IV, the presence of a quorum is required for such meeting to formally transact any business.
 A quorum shall consist of ten percent (10%) of the membership eligible to vote in accordance with Section 3.03(c) hereof.

 (b) If a meeting has been duly convened and a quorum found present, a quorum is thereafter presumed to continue in attendance unless, upon the suggestion of any member, a quorum is not found.

 (c) If a meeting cannot transact business because a quorum is not present, those present may adjourn the meeting from time to time for a period not to exceed three hours in total until a quorum is present, at which time any business may be transacted that could have been transacted at the meeting as originally called.

 Article V: Board of Directors